lpoaura/GN2PG/docs/source/howto.rst

     data_type = "synthese_with_metadata"
     # GeoNature ID application (default is 3)
     id_application = 1
-    # Additional export API QueryStrings to filter or order data
+    # Additional export API QueryStrings to filter or order data, you can add multiple "orderby" columns by separating column names with ":"
     [source.query_strings]
     orderby = 'id_synthese'